anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 SharePoint connector
 ==================================

-This connector helps you to automatically generate and convert documents.
-Before starting, ensure that you `added Plumsail Documents connector to Microsoft Flow <../getting-started/use-from-flow.html>`_.
+Before starting, ensure that you `added Plumsail connector to Microsoft Flow <../getting-started/use-from-flow.html>`_.

 Change Permissions
 ----------------------------------

-It is a complex action which include 12 actions for changing permissions for your SharePoint objects: sites, lists, and items.
+It is a complex action that includes 12 actions for changing permissions for your SharePoint objects: sites, lists, and items.
 On the first step of working with this action you need to specify two parameters:

 * Actions type - The type of action on changing permissions: Grant, Remove, RemoveAll, RestoreInheritance
-* Target - the target of action: Site, List, Item
+* Target - The target of action: Site, List, Item

 .. image:: ../../_static/img/flow/sharepoint/ChangePermissionsExample.png
    :alt: Change Permissions Example

 After that, others fields of the form will be generated automatically based on these parameters.

-You may find the documentation of all actions which included in "Change Permissions" below:
+You may find the documentation of all actions included in "Change Permissions" below:

 - :ref:`grant-permissions-site`
 - :ref:`remove-permissions-site`